Soliton Synchronization with Randomness: Rogue Waves and Universality: Stochastic -soliton Solutions

 Finally, in order to prove Theorem \ref{thm:envelope_intro}, we extend the result of the previous lemma to the solution $\psi_N(x)$ in the same way as in the proof of Theorem \ref{thm:local_CLT_intro}.
 We leave the details to the interested reader.

 \paragraph{\bf Acknowledgements.} This project was made possible by a SQuaRE at the American Institute of Mathematics.
 The authors thank AIM for providing a supportive and mathematically rich environment, and excellent working conditions during the visit in Spring 2024 and 2025.
-G.M. was partially supported by the Swedish Research Council under grant no. 2016-06596 while the author was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the Fall semester of 2024.
 We thank Gustavo Didier for the fruitful discussion about the CLTs and the references that he provided.

+M.G. was supported in part by the National Science Foundation (grant no. DMS-2508767).
+T.G. acknowledges the support of PRIN 2022 (2022TEB52W) "The charm of integrability: from nonlinear waves to random matrices"-– Next Generation EU grant – PNRR Investimento M.4C.2.1.1 - CUP: G53D23001880006; the GNFM-INDAM group and the research project Mathematical Methods in NonLinear Physics (MMNLP), Gruppo 4-Fisica Teorica of INFN.
+R.J. was supported in part by a grant from the Simons Foundation, CGM-853620 and in part by the National Science Foundation under Grant No. DMS-2307142.
+G.M. was partially supported by the Swedish Research Council under grant no. 2016-06596 while the author was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the Fall semester 2024.
 M.Y. was supported in part by a grant from the Simons Foundation, CGM-706591.
-R.J. was supported in part by a grant from the Simons Foundation, CGM-853620 and in part by the National Science Foundation under Grant No. DMS-2307142.
-T.G. acknowledges the support of PRIN 2022 (2022TEB52W) "The charm of integrability: from nonlinear waves to random matrices"-– Next Generation EU grant – PNRR Investimento M.4C.2.1.1 - CUP: G53D23001880006; the GNFM-INDAM group and the research project Mathematical Methods in NonLinear Physics (MMNLP), Gruppo 4-Fisica Teorica of INFN. \\ Most of the figures in the paper were realized using the Python libraries \texttt{NumPy} \cite{numpy}, \texttt{Scipy} \cite{Scipy} and \texttt{Matplolib} \cite{matplotlib}.